eamankwah250/python-bark-extractor/README.md

    - `$ pip show pytz`: Version: 2022.1
    - `$ pip show psycopg2`: Version: 2.9.3

-3. Computer is too slow to execute the program.
+3. Computer resources are too small and slow to execute the program.

    - Try running the program on another computer that has more resources.

 4. Your IP address is not whitelisted by bluehost

    - **MAKE SURE YOUR IP ADDRESS IS WHITELISTED BY BLUEHOST!**
+   - **If your IP address is dynamic, you will need to whitelist the changed IP address again.**
+   - If your IP address is static, you don't need to whitelist the IP address again.

 ## Database